DWaterhouse1/MandelbulbRayMarching/README.md

 - ImGui
 - Boost: Optional and Numeric Conversions

-Built with CMake, but does not export a target.
-You may need to manually manage the dependencies if you would like to build locally.
+Built with CMake, but you may need to manually manage the dependencies if you would like to build locally.

 ### RayMarcher